-Cekindo can help your company for both 100% foreign ownership and partially ownership e-commerce businesses (Read: step-by-step guide establish a company).
+Cekindo can help your company for both 100% foreign ownership and partially ownership e-commerce company in Indonesia (Read: step-by-step guide establish a company).
 Most importantly, we also give services for micro, small, and medium enterprises to enter Indonesian e-commerce business easily with no hassle.

 Moreover, we guarantee that registering and starting your business with us is the best way to cut down all of your burdens concerning the many requirements and the confusing bureaucracy in Indonesia.

 Just contact us via the form below for further discussion.
 Opening an e-commerce company in Indonesia will be seamless.